Assistance for Veterans, Military Personnel, and Their Spouses/Domestic Partners

 Please note that this does not mean a license/registration must be issued, but simply requires the process to be accelerated for spouses and domestic partners of active duty military personnel.
 (Business and Professions Code section 115.5)

-Click here for information about starting a career at BAR.
+Visit the Job Opportunities page for information about starting a career at BAR.